SammygoodTunes/Tile-Game/README.md

 ## Documentation

-The official documentation of this repository can be found [here](https://tile-game.readthedocs.io/en/latest/).
+The official documentation of this repository is hosted on Readthedocs.

+You may find it [here](https://tile-game.readthedocs.io/en/latest/).

+Other versions in different languages may exist in the future, but for now it is only in English.

 ## Information